silexphp/Silex/doc/middlewares.rst

         // ...
     }, Application::EARLY_EVENT);

-Of course, in this case, the routing and the security won't have been executed, and so you won't have access to the locale, the current route, or the security user.
+In this case, the routing and the security won't have been executed, and so you won't have access to the locale, the current route, or the security user.

 .. note::